 The address of the Mariners Arms is 49 Salter Street.
-It has recently closed and been converted into a convenience store.
+It has recently closed plans are in place for conversion into a convenience store.

 The building is reputed to be the oldest in Berkeley dating back to at least 1476.
 The Mariners Arms stands on the site of an early monastic building and there are two stone windows in the pub dating from about 1390, which probably was salvaged from the monastery.
 The name of the pub is derived from the days when boats could navigate up Berkeley Pill and the mariners would walk up the road to the alehouse.
 It is at the top end of Stock Lane.